No. 39 Squadron RAF: Second World War

 In 1943 the unit re-equipped with Bristol Beaufighter for ground attack and moved back to Egypt then on to Italy.
 During the Greek Civil War, it sent rocket-armed aircraft to participate in RAF operations.
-In December 1944, it re-equipped with B-26 Marauders, flying medium bombing missions in support of Tito's Partisans.
+In December 1944, it re-equipped with Martin B-26 Marauders, flying medium bombing missions in support of Tito's Partisans.
 It re-equipped with de Havilland Mosquitos in 1946, disbanding later in the year.

 Cold War

 It reformed as a fighter squadron equipped with Tempests at Nairobi on 1 April 1948, disbanding on 28 February 1949 and reforming the next day at RAF Fayid in Egypt, flying Mosquito NF Mk 36 night fighters.
 The squadron moved to nearby RAF Kabrit on 21 February 1951.
 Tension between the British forces in the Suez Canal Zone and the Egyptians, who wanted Britain out of Egypt, and following anti-British riots in Cairo in January 1952, the squadron was readied to support a British attack on Cairo if the situation further deteriorated, until the Egyptian army intervened and stopped the rioting, easing tensions a little.
 It re-equipped with Meteor NF.13 night fighters in March 1953, but following the Egyptian revolution of 1952, the situation for the British gradually became untenable and in October 1954, the Anglo-Egyptian Agreement was signed, in which Britain agreed that its forces would leave Egypt by June 1956.
 As part of this agreement, 39 Squadron moved to RAF Luqa in Malta on 10 January 1955.

 The squadron moved to RAF Akrotiri on Cyprus in August 1956 as Britain and France prepared to invade the Egypt over the Suez Crisis the nationalisation of the Suez Canal.
 On 31 October, the British and French launched Operation Musketeer, air attacks against Egyptian targets, followed by landings on 6 November; 39 Squadron's role was to protect the vital airfields on Cyprus from any potential Egyptian retaliation.
 Pressure from the UN forced a ceasefire in Egypt and a withdrawal of the Anglo-French forces by the end of December, but the squadron remained in Cyprus after the British forces dispersed, flying patrols to deter aircraft that were suspected of dropping supplies to EOKA forces fighting against the British rule of Cyprus.
 The main body of the squadron returned to Malta in March 1957, but a detachment was maintained on Cyprus.
 Tensions in Lebanon (which culminated in the Lebanon Crisis of July–October 1958) caused the squadron to move to Cyprus in May 1958, but it soon returned to Malta and disbanded on 30 June 1958.

 The squadron reformed the next day at RAF Luqa by renumbering 69 Squadron, flying reconnaissance Canberra PR.3s for high-altitude reconnaissance and assigned to the NATO Sixth Allied Tactical Air Force.
 It moved to RAF Wyton in September 1970, disbanding on 1 June 1982.